c0d-0x/Cruxpass-Password-manager/README.md

 ## Contact

-For any questions or feedback, please contact <your-email>.
+For any questions or feedback, please contact <c0d_0x007@proton.me>.

 ## Additional Notes

 This project is currently under development.
 Future plans include:

 - Encryption of stored passwords
 - Support for multiple password databases
 - Integration with other password management tools